Willem Leushuis

-Willem Leushuis (born 18 March 1952) is a Dutch football coach and former professional footballer.
+Willem Leushuis (born 18 March 1952) is a Dutch football coach and former professional footballer who is the head coach of club IJsselmeervogels.

 Playing career

 Willem Leushuis was born in Eindhoven.
-A midfielder, he played for FC Wageningen, FC Den Bosch, and FC Eindhoven in the Netherlands and for AS Verbroedering Geel, FC Beringen, and FC Diest in Belgium.
+A midfielder, he spent his senior playing career in the Netherlands and Belgium.
+In the Netherlands, he represented FC Wageningen, FC Den Bosch, and FC Eindhoven, before moving abroad to Belgium, where he played for KFCV Geel, Beringen, and KTH Diest.